dibyank-singh/langchain-template/README.md

 # LangChain Template

 Welcome to the **LangChain Template** repository!
-This template is designed to help developers quickly get started with the LangChain framework, providing a modular and scalable foundation for building powerful language model-driven applications.
+This template is designed to help developers quickly get started with the LangChain framework, providing a modular and scalable foundation for building powerful language model-driven applications

 ## Overview